-- A transmission line should be terminated at the receiving end in its characteristic impedance.
-Installing a jumper at the location labeled LDO applies a 120Ω load across the output for RS-422 mode and across the transmit/receive input/output for RS-485 operation. - Installing a jumper at the location labeled LDI applies a 120Ω load across the input for RS-422 operation. - The card provides biasing for the RS-485 mode.
+A transmission line should be terminated at the receiving end in its characteristic impedance.
+Installing a jumper at the location labeled LDO applies a 120Ω load across the output for RS-422 mode and across the transmit/receive input/output for RS-485 operation.

+Installing a jumper at the location labeled LDI applies a 120Ω load across the input for RS-422 operation.

+The card provides biasing for the RS-485 mode.
+This biasing is capacitively coupled and is present on all boards.